karolbarzyk/room_occupancy_manager/README.md

 ## Requirements for a valid solution

+* Prioritize Code Quality, Readability and Clarity
+    * Maintain a clean code structure and formatting
+    * Use thoughtful naming for variables and functions
+    * Focus on good engineering practices and good application architecture
 * Java Version: Use the most modern version of Java you are comfortable with.
 * Version Control: Track your progress through Git commits.
 * Documentation: Provide a README markdown explaining how to build, test, run the project and how to use it.